roncampbell/NICAR2019/Data analysis in R.md

 12.08220  16.76027  21.08368  26.59105  31.25812  38.82780  47.13526  51.14030

 We just split OC tracts into quantiles.
 In the lowest quarter of tracts, 16.76% of residents are immigrants.
 In the highest quarter of tracts, 38.83% of residents are immigrants.
-We can use that information to classify the data, using dplyr's mutate function.
+With this information we can now classify the data, using dplyr's mutate function.

 > <code>OC_Residents <- OC_Residents %>%
 mutate(Share = case_when(